zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2020_vahc_sanguine.md

 # Authors in the "database" can be used with just their person "key"
 authors:
-- rogers
-- Nicholas Spina
-- Ashley Neese
-- Rachel Hess
+- lin
+- Ryan A. Metcalf
-- Darrel Brodke
+- wilburn
 - lex

 # Include a shortened name for the journal or conference/proceedings